mparusk/HyperSkillSimpleEncryption/README.md

 # HyperSkill Encryption project
-## tl;dr
-## What is it?
+## What is this?
 The project in this repository is a part of a course I took on [hyperskill.org](https://hi.hyperskill.org).
 HyperSkill is a website that offers free courses to learn programming languages, technologies, and Computer Science related concepts.
 Each course is divided into small sections, each section consisting of multiple topics of theory with relevant exercises.
 The final task in each section is to implement a part of the project based on the knowledge obtained from the exercises in that section.

-This specific project is called Encryption-Decryption and this is the description from the HyperSkill site:
+This specific project is called Encryption-Decryption, the aim of it was to give a thorough overview of what Java and OOP is.
-> **About:**\
-  Privacy is an important matter is the realm of the Internet.
-When sending a message, you want to be sure that no-one but the addressee with the key can read it.
-The entirety of the modern Web is encrypted - take https for example!
-Don’t stay behind: hop on the encryption/decryption train and learn  the essential basics while implementing this simple project.\
-  **Result:**
-  Gradually get familiar with Java, paying special attention to working with files and the command line.

-When completed, the project should be able to obtain and process command line arguments
-(incuding the ncryption type, the key, the encryptable string) and to convert the input based on it.

 ## How did I structure it?
-We were told

 This is the final result, as visualised by an UML class diagram:
 ![Encryption-decryption diagram](./EncryptionClassDiagram.png)

+I used the factory pattern to ease readability although I believe that for a small project like this, implementing the pattern actually took longer than it was worth as the factory interface has only two factories.
+Nevertheless, this was a valuable lesson of why design patterns are useful as this was my first time implementing one.

-## What I learned?
+## What did I learn?
-Although most of the topics in this course were familiar to me, there were some areas of Java, I had picked up on the go when necessary, but never spent time explicitly learning them.
+Although most of the topics in this course were familiar to me, there were some topics in Java I had picked up on the go but had never spent time explicitly learning them.
 These topics include:

- * Annotation;
+ * Annotations;
  * Enums;
- * Factory method;
+ * Design patterns such as the Factory method;
- * Revision of abstract classes and interfaces;
  * Initialisation blocks.

 The most important part for me seemed to be the software engineering aspect